armanfm/ExplorerChem/auditor-workflow/README.md

 calculationVersion
 ```

-For report type 3, the unused result fields are zeroed and `balanceStatus` carries evidence status `VERIFIED` or `DIVERGENT`, according to the contract ABI.
+For report type `3`, only `reportType`, `evidenceId`, and the final evidence status carried in `balanceStatus` are populated.
+The remaining fields are zeroed according to the deployed receiver ABI.

-The current audit report changes the evidence state.
-Detailed calculations and detected errors remain in the private audit receipt; they are not published on-chain.
+The workflow waits for the transaction, checks receiver execution status, rereads the evidence, and requires the observed final state to match the calculated verdict.

 ## Private audit receipt

-After the on-chain transition is confirmed, the Auditor writes:
+After confirming the on-chain state, the Auditor writes:

 ```text
 audit-results/{evidenceId}/{resultId}.json